WanDur/Monster-Strike-Bot/README.md

-# Monster Strike Bot v2.1
+# Monster Strike Bot v2.2

-This script perform action only by ratio in the game.
-It won't read or write any game data.
+This script is designed to automate actions in Monster Strike, but it does not interact with the game's data in any way.
+It operates solely by performing actions based on ratios.

 # Table of Contents
   - [Getting started](#getting-started)